How to Play Roulette: The Complete Step-by-step Guide for Beginners

 You have 3 Straight Ups and 3 Splits on the winning number, and the dealer gives you 156 chips for your winning bets.
 Is that payout correct?
 Are you sure?
 Check out our complete roulette odds and payouts guide to learn more.

 Have a plan and stick to it.
-I’ve seen lots of guys who have told themselves ‘it has to turn around, it has to!”
-Well - no, it doesn’t.
+I've seen lots of guys who have told themselves 'It has to turn around, it has to!"
+Well, no, it doesn't.

 There is nothing that says the numbers you are betting must come up.
 It just doesn't work like that.